lluisalemanypuig/physics-simulator/README.md

 the _qmake_ tool is required (developed and tested under version 3.0).
 Also, a compiler that supports C++11 is needed.

-This library also has dependencies on other libraries:
-- [glm](https://glm.g-truc.net/0.9.9/index.html) (developed and tested under
-the version 0.9.5)

 ## Building the library

 One can build the library by issuing the following commands: